Holiday Bazaar & Luncheon

 St. Andrew Parish Center, Verona 301 North Main St., Verona, Wisconsin 53593

-press release: St. Christopher Catholic Parish, St. Andrew Church, Verona will hold their annual Christmas/Holiday Bazaar & Luncheon on Saturday, November 11, 2017 from 8:30 A.M. until 3:00 P.M. at the St. Andrew Parish Center, 301 N. Main St, Verona.
+press release: St. Christopher Catholic Parish, St. Andrew Church, Verona will hold their annual Christmas/Holiday Bazaar & Luncheon on Saturday, November 10, 2018 from 8:30 A.M. until 3:00 P.M.at the St. Andrew Parish Center, 301 N. Main St, Verona, WI.

-There will be holiday crafts, gift baskets, woodcraft items, baked goods, sweepstakes drawing for items featuring a $500 cash prize and much more!
+There will be holiday crafts, gift baskets, woodcraft items, caricature artist, baked goods, sweepstakes drawing for items featuring a $1,000 cash prize and much more!
 The sweepstakes drawing will be held at 3:00 P.M.

 A “Children’s Christmas Shop” for school-age children will be held.